fgasparro/EdgeDS-Docs/docs/EdgeDS_Installation.rst

 1) Download the Windows msi file from OSIsoft.
 2) Use Windows Explorer to navigate to the location where the msi file was downloaded, then double-click the file.
    Follow the prompts to install the software.
-3) Using a browser, start the user interface by browsing to:
+3) Using a browser, start the user interface by browsing to the following location:

    ``localhost:5000``